 Featured New York Hotels

-Capital of Culture
+The Capital Of Culture

 Weather in New York

-The city is also, of course, home to a large array of world-class museums and galleries, including the Museum of Modern Art, the Metropolitan Museum of Art, and the American Museum of Natural History.
+The city is also, of course, home to a large array of world-class museums and galleries, including the Museum of Modern Art (MoMA), the Metropolitan Museum of Art, and the American Museum of Natural History.
 One of the most architecturally dramatic is the Guggenheim on Fifth Avenue, a cylindrical building, wider at the top than the bottom, with its unique ramp gallery extending from the ground floor in a long continuous spiral round the outer edges of the building.
 There are also famous galleries in other boroughs of the city, such as the Brooklyn Museum, and enormous numbers of small contemporary galleries scattered through the city.

-You can never see everything that there is to see in New York City, but you mustn't miss Times Square, regarded as the nucleus of the city, even if you only go for the huge electronic billboards.
+You can never see everything that there is to see in New York City, but you can’t miss Times Square, regarded as the nucleus of the city, even if you only go for the huge electronic billboards.
 And if you have time, New York has some of the world's best shopping, and some of the world's most exciting food as well.
 You will probably eat far too much, but while you enjoy walking the streets of Manhattan you will work it all off without even noticing.

-Despite its huge population, the city is quite compact, so is easy to walk around, and the bus service, which works on a grid system, is cheap and easy to understand.
+Despite its huge population, the city is quite compact.
+This means it’s incredibly easy to walk around, and the bus service, which works on a grid system, is cheap and easy to understand.
 It is also now possible to walk around on the High Line, a stunning 1.45-mile elevated trail built on a disused railway line from the Meatpacking District to Lower West Side Manhattan, with the dramatic newest section looping to the Hudson River, full of luxuriant vegetation inspired by the original wild plants that grew there.

-Apart from walking or using the buses or cabs, NYC has a harbour and is full of rivers, so you can see many of the city's best sights by boat, including the Statue of Liberty and Ellis Island -- a must-see attraction -- which can be viewed from the free Staten Island ferry, as well as on a special cruise.
+Apart from walking or using the buses or famous yellow cabs, NYC has a harbour and is full of rivers, so you can see many of the city's best sights by boat, including the Statue of Liberty and Ellis Island: a must-see attraction.
+This can be viewed from the free Staten Island ferry, as well as on a special cruise.